Young America Insurance $1.95M Class Action Settlement

 • They submitted a claim for UIM benefits after Oct.
 1, 2010, under a policy that included UM/UIM coverage but did not have the disclosure or exclusion required by New Mexico Supreme Court in Crutcher v.
 Liberty Mutual Insurance Co.

-• They had their auto policy UIM benefits reduced or denied due to an offset for the at-fault third party's insurance limits.
+• Young America Insurance Co. or Loya Insurance Co. reduced or denied their auto policy UIM benefits due to an offset for the at-fault third party's insurance limits.

 How much is the class action payment?